 Once on the ground—if you can call an overgrown barrier reef “ground”—we disembarked and scanned the airport for a sign bearing our hotel's name.
 A nice person holding our hotel's sign soon ushered us over to a dock alongside water so vibrantly and absurdly teal that I asked if it was a radioactive remnant of the Bikini Atoll nuclear tests done by the US military after WWII (it wasn't).

 Rocking gently in the calm water, a 24′ cuddy cabin boat sat waiting for our arrival.
 Its captain stood smiling like a shit-eating grinner who lived in a goddamn tropical nirvana.

 After we stepped aboard, our still-smiling captain casually piloted the craft through the magically green waters around the main island without ever blinking, at which point, we began to think that he might've been high on more than tropical beauty.

-Bora Bora too bustling for you?
+Is the main island too bustling for you?
 Try Pitiuu Uta.

 The captain eventually pulled our boat alongside another dock and tied off, announcing our arrival at the island of Pitiuu Uta.

 We assumed it was the local name for Bora Bora and started to stand.
 The captain suddenly stopped smiling.
 He motioned us to sit back down, then helped a younger, and more attractive, couple disembark from the boat to what we later learned was the Sofitel® Private Island Hotel.